Deutsche Bank to pay $1.9 billion to settle U.S. mortgage case

 The FHFA's lawsuit, filed in New York, was one of 18 that the agency filed over false or misleading statements relating to some $200 billion in mortgage-backed securities sold to Fannie and Freddie.

+The regulator has overseen Fannie and Freddie since the mortgage companies were taken into conservatorship by the U.S. government at the height of the financial crisis in September 2008.

-The lawsuit against Deutsche Bank centred on 40 mortgage-backed securities that Fannie Mae and Freddie Mac bought and that Deutsche Bank sponsored or underwrote from September 2005 to June 2007.
+The lawsuit against Deutsche Bank centered on 40 mortgage-backed securities that Fannie Mae and Freddie Mac bought and that Deutsche Bank sponsored or underwrote from September 2005 to June 2007.

 Deutsche Bank and the other defendants have suffered a series of disappointments in the litigation, failing to win dismissal of the lawsuits, among other setbacks.

-U.S. District Judge Denise Cote, who oversaw Deutsche Bank's case and 10 others against defendants who have not yet settled, on Monday ruled that the banks could not defend themselves against the FHFA's state-law claims by arguing that Fannie and Freddie's losses were due not to misrepresentations but to the financial crisis.
+U.S. District Judge Denise Cote, who oversaw Deutsche Bank's case and 10 others against defendants who haven't yet settled, on Monday ruled that the banks could not defend themselves against the FHFA's state-law claims by arguing that Fannie and Freddie's losses were due not to misrepresentations but the financial crisis.

 Amid the legal setbacks, the defendants have been cutting deals.

-Ally's accord followed the biggest one the FHFA has announced so far, a $5.1 billion settlement with JPMorgan Chase, $4 billion of which covered the lawsuits pending against it before Cote.
+Ally's accord followed the biggest one the FHFA has announced so far, a $5.1 billion settlement with JPMorgan Chase & Co (JPM.N), $4 billion of which covered the lawsuits pending against it before Cote.

 JPMorgan's agreement was part of a $13 billion deal negotiated by the U.S. Justice Department as the bank sought to put civil mortgage liabilities by government agencies behind it.